 Casting signed integers to unsigned integers and/or using the -fwrapv command-line argument does not do everything that is needed to ensure C0 compliance, but it goes a long way.
-We recommend a careful reading of the arithmetic operations in the C0 Reference, as well as the notes on casting integers in C.
+We recommend a careful reading of the arithmetic operations in the C0 Reference at https://c0.cs.cmu.edu/docs/c0-reference.pdf, as well as the notes on casting integers in C.

 For this implementation strategy to be correct, it is important to verify that our C environment does indeed use a two's complement representation and that the C type of int has 32 bits.
-The provided main function (see the file c0vm\main.c) performs these checks before starting the abstract machine and aborts the execution if necessary.
+The provided main function (see the file covm\main.c) performs these checks before starting the abstract machine and aborts the execution if necessary.